 In the transmittal letter for the CWG-Stewardship transition plan to the IANA Stewardship Transition Coordination Group (ICG), the CWG-Stewardship noted the following regarding its dependencies on the CCWG-Accountability work in response to an earlier version of this document:

-“The CWG-Stewardship is significantly dependent and expressly conditioned on the implementation of ICANN-level accountability mechanisms proposed by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG-Accountability).
+“The CWG-Stewardship proposal is significantly dependent and expressly conditioned on the implementation of ICANN-level accountability mechanisms proposed by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG-Accountability).
 The co-Chairs of the CWG-Stewardship and the CCWG-Accountability have coordinated their efforts and the CWG-Stewardship is confident that the CCWG-Accountability Work Stream 1 recommendations, if implemented as expected, will meet the requirements that the CWG-Stewardship has previously communicated to the CCWG-Accountability.
-If any element of these level accountability mechanisms is not implemented as contemplated by the CWG-Stewardship, this will require revision.”
+If any element of these ICANN level accountability mechanisms is not implemented as contemplated by the CWG-Stewardship, this proposal will require revision.”

 The CWG-Stewardship requirements of the CCWG-Accountability are detailed on pages 20 – 21 of the CWG-Stewardship Proposal transmitted on 25 June 2015.
 The Work Stream 1 Proposals from the CCWG-Accountability address all of these conditions.

-These requirements are:
+These requirements relate to:

-ICANN Budget
+ICANN Budget and IANA Functions Budget

-ICANN Board and Community Empowerment Mechanisms
+Community Empowerment Mechanisms

-IANA Function Review and Separation Process
+IANA Function Review, Special IANA Function Review and Separation Process

 Customer Standing Committee